Fullmetal Alchemist: Light novels

 Square Enix has published a series of six Fullmetal Alchemist Japanese light novels, written by Makoto Inoue and illustrations—including covers and frontispieces—by Arakawa.
 The novels were licensed for an English-language release by Viz Media in North America, with translations of the first five by Alexander O. Smith.
 The novels are spin-offs of the manga series and follow the Elric brothers on their continued quest for the philosopher's stone.
-The first novel, Fullmetal Alchemist: The Land of Sand, was animated as episodes eleven and twelve of the original anime series.
+The first novel, Fullmetal Alchemist: The Land of Sand, was animated as episodes 11, 12 and part of 37 of the original anime series.
 The fourth novel contains an extra story about the military called "Roy's Holiday".
 Novelizations of the PlayStation 2 games Fullmetal Alchemist and the Broken Angel, Curse of the Crimson Elixir, and The Girl Who Succeeds God have also been written, the first by Makoto Inoue and the rest by Jun Eishima.
 Two Wii games, Prince of the Dawn and Daughter of the Dusk, were also novelized in one volume by Sōji Machida.